50ButtonsEach/fliclib-linux-hci/README.md

 **IMC Networks Atheros AR3012 Bluetooth (Bluetooth 4.0)**
 - Supports 10 concurrent connections and in total 128 pending connections.
 Can be a bit buggy sometimes, like dropping and duplicating BLE packets.
 Also sometimes "forgets" to disconnect a BLE link when instructed to.
 Should however work ok in most cases.

+**Sena Technologies Parani-UD100-G03 (Cambridge Silicon Radio, Bluetooth 4.0)**
+- Supports 5 concurrent connections and in total 25 pending connections.
+This one is recommended if you need large range.
+Other budget bluetooth dongles seem to have very short range.

 ## Quick start
 ### Packages
 There are no dependencies except the standard C/C++ libraries, which should be installed by default on most Linux distributions.